Patrick Dougher

 Patrick Dougher is an artist, musician, and art therapist who was born at King's County Hospital and raised in Brooklyn, New York, growing up in the Bushwick neighborhood until the age of 10.
 He was featured in the Humans of New York series.

+Personal life

+Dougher was born in New York City to an Irish father and an African American mother.
+His partner is Sélène Saint-Aimé, a French-Caribbean bassist.

 Music career

 Dougher began playing the drums at the age of 17 and has performed and recorded as a drummer.
 He played with the ska band Boilers and Toasters, performed with Sade, recorded with Easy Star All-Stars, and performed at CBGB, the Roxy, Webster Hall, and other venues.

 Education and art therapy career

 As an art therapist, Dougher worked with children living with HIV and AIDS at King's County Hospital in the early 2000s.
 As an Educator, he has worked as a youth advisor with the New York City Department of Education and as a teaching artist at Project Reach and Studio in a School; he serves as the Interim Director of Education for BRIC Arts Media.